flojoy-ai/docs/docs/instruments-wiki/Cameras/Kinetix-sCMOS-all-cameras/Kinetix-sCMOS-all-cameras.md

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)

 <Tabs>
 <TabItem value="Instrumental" label="Instrumental">

+Unfortunately, the provided code does not include any implementation for connecting to a Kinetix sCMOS camera using Instrumental.
+The code is specific to Photometrics cameras and the PVCam driver.

 To connect to a Kinetix sCMOS camera using Instrumental, you would need to find or develop a separate driver specifically for that camera model.
 The driver would need to implement the necessary functions and communication protocols to interact with the camera.